 Sarah Schluep, GreenHouse Program Manager & Horticultural Therapist

 Becca Amos, GreenHouse Instructor

 Tiffani Coleman, GreenHouse Instructor

-Eva Joly, MSW, Discharge Planner and Community Liaison
+Eva Joly, LMSW, Discharge Planner and Community Liaison

 Pamela Koch, GreenHouse Instructor